Multifamily Real Estate Accounting: A Complete Guide

 A smart tax plan goes beyond simply filing on time.
 It involves structuring your investments and operations to align with specific tax incentives available to real estate professionals.
 From depreciation to deferring gains, these strategies can make a massive difference in your net returns.
 Implementing them correctly requires careful planning and meticulous record-keeping, which is why your accounting practices are so critical.
 By working with a team that understands both real estate and tax law, you can build a comprehensive strategy that supports your long-term financial goals.
 Our tax services are designed to help investors like you do exactly that.

-Leverage Depreciation and Cost Segregation
+How to Maximize Depreciation with Cost Segregation

 Depreciation is a fantastic tax benefit for real estate investors.
 It allows you to deduct a portion of your property’s cost from your taxable income each year, reflecting its wear and tear over time.
 But you can take this a step further with a cost segregation study.
 This engineering-based study identifies parts of your property that can be depreciated on a much faster schedule than the standard 27.5 years for residential buildings.